WEICHINLIN/Natural-Language-Processing/README.md

 # Docker

-> I have provided a public docker image, m10913018/nltk env:1.0.0, only python package and html file inside, no natural language related code.
+> I have provided a public docker image, m10913018/nltk env:1.0.0.
+> There are only python packages and html files inside, no code related to natural language processing.